deuxfleurs-org/garage/doc/drafts/garbage-collector.md

 ## Appendix: providing SV to the underlying elements

-Some more complexe elements may want to have access to a version id and the Seen Vector to perform their own internal merge operations.
+Some more complex elements may want to have access to a version id and the Seen Vector to perform their own internal merge operations.
 The author reckon this may help implementing S3 versioning, by giving a simple way for Objects to know if an ObjectVersion was yet unknown or is known and already deleted.